purvaash/contrast/research_exp.md

 ### At IIT Bombay (IITB)

-At [IITB](https://www.iitb.ac.in/), I studied near-field radiative heat transfer (NFRHT) under the supervision of [Prof. Karthik Sasihithlu](https://www.ese.iitb.ac.in/faculty/karthik-sasihithlu).
+During my stay at [IITB](https://www.iitb.ac.in/), I studied near-field radiative heat transfer (NFRHT) under the supervision of [Prof. Karthik Sasihithlu](https://www.ese.iitb.ac.in/faculty/karthik-sasihithlu).
 I explored how, in NFRHT, evanescent waves contribute to radiative heat transfer, resulting in super-Planckian behaviour.
 It is called super-Planckian as the heat transferred between the two objects exceeds the black body limit.
 As the distance between the objects decreases, the amount of heat transferred can be $10^5$ times the black body limit.

 <div style="text-align:center"><img src="/assets/images/NFRHT.png" /></div>